 The advisory committee works closely and collaboratively in the general oversight of the project.
 Our advisory committee consists of seven individuals who lend diverse skills and perspectives to the administrative, community, research, and preservation needs of building a collection of Vietnamese American stories in Southern California.

-Rina Carvalho is the Management Services Officer for the Departments of Asian American Studies, African American Studies, and Gender & Sexuality Studies at UC Irvine.
-She received her B.A. in Education from Curtin University in Australia.
+Robert Escalante is the Management Services Officer for the Departments of Asian American Studies, African American Studies, and Gender & Sexuality Studies at UC Irvine.
+He received his B.A. in Sociology with a minor in Applied Psychology & Educational Studies from the University of California, Santa Barbara.

 Daniel Đỗ-Khánh, a UC Irvine alumnus, is an attorney as well as the former President of the Vietnamese American Community Ambassadors (VACA)—a UCI Alumni Chapter.
 He received his B.A. in Political Science in 1993 from the University of California, Irvine and his J.D. from the Loyola Law School of Los Angeles in 1996.
 Daniel was the President of the Orange County Asian American Bar Association from 2003-2004.
 Then, from 2004-2005, he served as the organization’s representative to the Board of Directors of the Orange County Bar Association.
 Daniel currently serves on the Board of Trustees of the American Opportunity Foundation.